 Fundrise is a real estate investing platform that began in 2012.
 It specializes in private residential real estate, but has investments in various types of commercial real estate as well.
-The company currently manages over $1 billion in assets from over 150,000 investors.

 You will see a consolidated performance chart at the end of the post.